New Life for Old Garden Tools

 Jig-a-Loo is a silicone-based lubricant spray that goes on clear and dries fast.
 It has a sharp unpleasant solvent-type odour when you first spray it, but that goes away almost immediately.
 Use it to loosen rusted-together nuts and bolts, fix squeaky doors and sticky locks, lubricate the moving parts of things (like the sliding window in my back door, or the handles of my ancient garden shears) so they move more smoothly and easily…

-Samurai Shark — I almost can’t say that with a straight face! — is not much more than a plastic handle with a couple of blades and a knob or two to adjust them with.
+Samurai Shark — I almost can’t say that with a straight face! — but trust me, you want this baby.
+It is not much more than a plastic handle with a couple of blades and a knob or two to adjust them with.
 Fortunately, it has two things going for it:

 1. it is cheap, and